tamelabe/PostgreSQL_bootcamp/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please write a SQL statement which returns the date of order from the `person_order` table and corresponding person name (please rename an output calculated column to person_information) which made an order from the `person` table like the next sample below.
+Please write a SQL statement which returns the date of order from the `person_order` table and corresponding person name (name and age are formatted as in the data sample below) which made an order from the `person` table.
 Add a sort by both columns in ascending mode.

 | order_date | person_information |
 | ------ | ------ |